lrav35/assistant/README.md

 ## Assistant

 I want the ability to interface with an omniscient being directly on my laptop.
 I do not want to be reliant on some company's black box of an API.
 If I have the weights, I don't want to pay to use A100s and short of a GPU cluster in my basement, this is the next best thing.
 The introduction of the [MLX](https://github.com/ml-explore/mlx) framework has given engineers the ability to run models locally on their Apple silicon-based machines, similarly to the [llama.cpp](https://github.com/ggerganov/llama.cpp) ecosystem with GGUF.
 This is a *very* simple python application that will allow me to do this.
+For now, this is only viable with quantized or very small models depending on the specs of your machine

 <video src="https://github.com/lrav35/assistant/assets/49992169/0e33505e-0a15-404f-b794-2e10f084ccda" controls="controls" style="max-width: 730px;">
 </video>